,

 Do I need a subwoofer with budget monitors?

 Not at first.
 Small monitors limit low-end accuracy, but adding a sub to an untreated room often causes more problems than it solves.
-Treat the room and learn your speakers before considering a sub.
+Our take on whether you need a subwoofer in a home studio walks through the call; treat the room and learn your speakers before considering one.

 Bluetooth or wired?